Atalay Filiz

-Atalay Filiz (born June 6, 1986) is a Turkish serial killer.
+Atalay Filiz (born June 2, 1986) is a Turkish serial killer.
 He is held responsible for at least three murders, possibly for one in 2012, two in September 2013 and one in May 2016.
 A fugitive for more than two years, he was captured in June 2016.

 Early life

-Atalay Filiz was born to an officer of the Turkish Air Force.
-His father retired from the military, and entered a career as a pilot at the Turkish Airlines.

 He was educated at Galatasaray High School, one of the most prominent high schools of Turkey, in Istanbul, and graduated with honors.
 His teachers remark that "he is so intelligent that he could survive in a jungle when left alone."
 Filiz stated that he entered the OSS (a higher-education test, similar to the SATs or ACTs but geared towards a specific career path/profession, somewhat like the ASVAB test in the U.S.) in 2005 but his aim was not to pass the exam, but to study abroad, so he deliberately mislabeled the questions he could make out.
 In college, Filiz studied biology in the University of Paris-Sud in France.
 However, he did not attend classes, take exams and couldn't finish school due to a lack of money.
 In 2010, he came back Turkey and told his family he was going to study for his doctorate in Ankara.
 After the allegations of his crimes, it was revealed that he was never registered for a doctorate degree in Ankara.